 Raven Two Feathers was a 2014 graduate of Ballard High School.

-While back in Seattle, she is interning with Tracy Rector, a local Indigenous media maker, and Three Dollar Bill Cinema, an LGBT+ film and media non-profit.
-She is also working for the Seattle Public Schools Media Operations Center, who she interned for her senior year of high school."
+While back in Seattle, Raven worked for the Seattle Public Schools Media Operations Center, who she interned for her senior year of high school.

 At Ballard, Raven was president of the Future Filmmakers Club, and producer of Just Plane Lucky in the 2014 NFFTY 48-hour Film-Off, which placed second overall.
 Raven has used her experiences of moving around the U.S. from the age of five to give her a fresh perspective of the world with the goal to tell stories that aren’t normally heard — stories about “the diversity that life has to offer.”
 In 2013 Raven, along with teens around the country, participated in the SuperFly Filmmaking Experience workshop where she told the story of the Suquamish Tribe in the Kitsap Peninsula.
 The film, Live to Remember, which she produced with other participants, screened at the Seattle International Film Festival and was added to the collection at Smithsonian’s National Museum of the American Indian.